pyeve/eve/docs/tutorials/account_management.rst

         app.run()

-Thus, only the ``superuser`` account will be allowed to consume the ``accounts`` endpoint, while standard authentication logic will be applied to all other endpoints.
+Thus, only the ``superuser`` account will be allowed to consume the ``accounts`` endpoint, while standard authentication logic will apply to all other endpoints.
 Our mobile app (say) will add accounts by hitting the endpoint with simple POST requests, of course authenticating itself as a `superuser` by means of the `Authorization` header.
 The script assumes that stored passwords are encrypted with `bcrypt` (storing passwords as plain text is *never* a good idea).
 See :ref:`basic` for an alternative, faster but less secure SHA1/MAC example.

 2b.
 User Roles Access Control
 '''''''''''''''''''''''''''''
-Hard-coding usernames and passwords might very well achieve our goal but it is hardly the best approach that we can take here.
+Hard-coding usernames and passwords might very well do the job, but it is hardly the best approach that we can take here.
 What if another `superurser` account needs access to the endpoint?
-Updating the script every time we have users does not seem appropriate (it isn't).
+Updating the script each time a privileged user joins the ranks does not seem appropriate (it isn't).
 Fortunately the :ref:`roleaccess` feature can help us here.
-You see where we are going with this.
-The idea is that only accounts with `superuser` and `admin` roles will be granted access to the endpoint.
+You see where we are going with this: the idea is that only accounts with `superuser` and `admin` roles will be granted access to the endpoint.

 Let's start by updating our resource schema.